jefson08/KhasiNMT/README.md

       b.
 Data Augmentation
       c.
 Appending Pre-trained Context encoding to locally learned encoding

-1. Download the model and place/store in weights Directory
+1. Download the model and place/store it in the weights Directory

    Link: <a href="https://drive.google.com/file/d/1fuaVtjMIMl97bZSKM-NMvd9VNNee0r7-/view?usp=sharing">Download File</a>

-2. Download Config File and Place/Replace in the root path (Here root directory is KhasiNMT)
+2. Download the Config File and Place/Replace in the root path (Here root directory is KhasiNMT)

    Link: <a href="https://drive.google.com/file/d/1DBkJ7-d0DAUqg921HUvN7ralmhp6dzUW/view?usp=sharing">Download File</a>
 3. Translate:
-    Required File: Store the Test_file.txt in data Directory
+    Required File: Store the Test_file.txt in the data Directory

     python translate.py

-    Translated file (out.txt) will be generate in /data Directory
+    Translated file (out.txt) will be generated in /data Directory

 ### B. Khasi to English with the following parameters:
       a.
 Initialization of Embedding layer with Pre-trained Embedding Weights
       b.
 Data Augmentation
       c.
-No Appending of Pre-trained Context encoding to local learned encoding
+No Appending of Pre-trained Context encoding to locally learned encoding
-1. Download the model and place/store in weights Directory
+1. Download the model and place/store it in the weights Directory

    Link: <a href="https://drive.google.com/file/d/1a-BdUhNjORRAxW11w1mweCFyA_Rfse48/view?usp=sharing">Download File</a>
-2. Download Config File and Place/Replace in the root path (Here root directory is KhasiNMT)
+2. Download the Config File and Place/Replace in the root path (Here root directory is KhasiNMT)

    Link: <a href="https://drive.google.com/file/d/1VwXMw7xI-hKzrSEM7dmvuWZYNZwk7c1U/view?usp=sharing">Download File</a>
 3. Translate:
-    Required File: Store the Test_file.txt in data Directory
+    Required File: Store the Test_file.txt in the data Directory

     python translate.py

-    Translated file (out.txt) will be generate in /data Directory
+    Translated file (out.txt) will be generated in /data Directory

 ### C. Khasi to English with the following parameters:
       a.
 No initialization of Embedding layer with Pre-trained Embedding Weights